 Instead of rinsing, you can also place used baby bottles in the refrigerator until it is time to clean them.

-Rinsing your bottle after your baby’s meal is a crucial step regardless of whether you wash your baby bottles in the dishwasher or sink.
+Rinsing your bottle or sippy cup after your baby’s meal is a crucial step regardless of whether you wash your baby bottles in the dishwasher or sink.

 This guide is broken made up of three sections.
 Click below to jump to the specific section: